AppiumTestDistribution/appium-device-farm/README.md

 User can block/unblock devices from Dashboard manually.
 These devices will not be picked up for automation.

-Once automation picks the device user cannot manually unblock, its responsbile of the automation script.
+Once automation picks the device user cannot manually unblock, it's responsible for the automation script.

 ## Prerequisite